tigerrepository/tiger-openai-hackathon/README.md

 ### Azure Account

 An Azure account is necessary for resources provided in the code.
-You can use your organization's Azure account if available.
+You can use your organization's Azure account if available or ask from the trainer.
 If not create one from here: <https://azure.microsoft.com/en-us/free/>

 ### Operating System